 The novel Perdita details the mythological origins of biophilia, a concept that originated in Western Antiquity.
 The child Perdita (Latin for the “lost one”) is the keeper of biophilia and her role in Greek mythology is outlined below.

-In Greek mythology (according to the novel), Perdita is an orphaned child who was once hidden among the Fates—the three sisters who determine how long a mortal being will live.
+Perdita is an orphaned child once hidden among the Fates—the three sisters in Ancient mythology who determine how long a mortal will live.
 The metaphor connecting the sisters is “the thread of life.”

-Clotho (pictured on the right) is the youngest sister: she spins the “thread of life” from her distaff and onto a spindle.
+Clotho (pictured on the right) is the youngest sister: she spins the “thread of life” from her distaff.

-It is the third sister, Atropos (seated in the background and whose name means “inexorable one”) who cuts the thread and ends a person’s life.
+It is the third sister, Atropos (seated in the background) who will eventually cut the thread, and thus end a person’s life.
 Atropos is said to determine both the timing and manner of a mortal’s death.

 The extra pieces of thread are hidden under Lachesis’s robe and it is the lost child, Perdita, who gathers these up and makes bundles out of them.

 Gathered in Perdita’s bundle, then, are the “loose ends” associated with all the different forms of love: friendship (philia), erotic love (eros), unselfish love (agape), and biophilia, the love connecting humans and the natural world.

 What are particularly important to Perdita are the loose ends of love relationships—romances foiled by circumstance, love that isn’t returned, or love that isn’t acknowledged or even “seen.”
 Perdita keeps these loose ends (“lost threads”) because they are never completely dormant.
 Loose ends are important to mortals because they always offer the possibility of redemption, reconciliation and greater understanding.
 So Perdita’s gift to humans is an extraordinary one—the possibility of love.
 It is therefore just as remarkable as Prometheus’s gift of fire (see below).